Introducing PoIEx - Points Of Intersection Explorer

 • Exposed network services on the same node

-Any pod that exposes a network service increases its attack surface.
-Pods interacting with external-facing requests may suffer from this exposure and be more at risk of compromise.
+Any pod that exposes a network service increases its attack surface. pods interacting with external-facing requests may suffer from this exposure and be more at risk of compromise.

-• Pod privileges and capabilities, or its assigned risk
+• pod privileges and capabilities, or its assigned risk

-At that point, the amount of workloads in each isolation group should be evaluable and ready to be addressed by mixing the scheduling strategies according to the size and complexity of each group.
+At that point, the amount of workloads in each isolation group should be evaluable and ready to be addressed by mixing the scheduling strategies, according to the size and complexity of each group.

 Note: Simple environments should use simple strategies and avoid mixing too many mechanisms if few isolation groups and constraints are present.